jer-irl/bibliophile/README.md

 - ~~Bonus tiles~~
 - ~~Score adding shows word score~~
 - ~~Show letter value for each tile~~
-- Overshooting catching for tiles, then snap to grid
+- ~~Overshooting catching for tiles, then snap to grid~~
+- Nice Graphical background

 ### Known Bugs

 - ~~After several word entries, tile selection gets laggy~~
 - Randomly kills most of the tiles on the screen, exception with tileStatus undefined
+	- When this happens, one of the tiles ends up with an undefined status.
+I have to assume that this necessitates some rewriting to make thread-safe?
+- Occasionally James complains about performance
+	- Code changed to avoid a constant render loop, I'm not sure if that fixed it

 ### Pedantry Wishlist